-While he could supply his majestic collection of art to street vendors to sell across the city, he prefers to sell his work exclusively at his own shop.
+Mr. Art chooses to sell his artwork exclusively at his own shop rather than supplying to street vendors across the city.
 Why?
-He explains that copycat paintings are endemic among vendors (“same-same!”), and Mr. Art wants to preserve the originality of his paintings, and then put these originals directly into the hands of his patrons who take them home all around the world.
+He explains that copycat paintings are endemic among vendors (“same-same!”).
+Mr. Art believes in preserving the authenticity of his paintings, and ensuring that the originals go directly to his patrons who take them home to various corners of the globe.

 Art’s wife and sister standing outside the store.
 His wife runs a juice shop down the street.